Windows CMD Commands: Mastering the Command Prompt

 fc CMD output

-The command prints the file contents, indicating there is a difference between the two files.
+The command prints the file contents, indicating a difference between the two files.

-The find command searches for a string in a file and prints the line of text when there is a result.
+The find command searches for a string within a file and prints matching lines.
 The command syntax is:

 For example, to search for the string "text" in a file, use: